Advising & Colloquium

 Academic and career advising at Linfield is a four-year plan.
 All students are assigned a faculty advisor, first in their Colloquium course or Connections program, and later in the academic department that houses their major.
-However, they also have resources such as the Office of Academic Advising for general advising or the Office of Learning Support Services and Career & Counseling Services for more specific assistance.
+However, they also have resources such as the Office of Academic Advising for general advising or the offices of Learning Support Services, Career Development and Student Health, Wellness & Counseling for more specific assistance.

 In the first semester on campus, all freshmen will be enrolled in a Colloquium course.
 This one-semester, one-credit course is designed to help students make a successful transition from high school to the college environment.
 Through Colloquium, students will:

 - Receive guidance and support in adjusting to college life,